chen42/openbehavior/README.md

 proc            /proc          proc        defaults          0    0
 /dev/mmcblk0p1  /boot          vfat        defaults          0    2
 /dev/mmcblk0p2  /              ext4        defaults,noatime  0    1
-/dev/mmcblk0p3  /home/pi/data  vfat        defaults          0    0
+/dev/mmcblk0p3  /home/pi/data  vfat        defaults,uid=pi,gid=pi          0    0
 ```

 In this case, we created a new partition on the Pi SD card alongside the operating system and manually added the /dev/mmcblk0p3 line to the file.
 If you're using a different form of removable storage or number of partitions, this name may vary.
 The infrared module writes to /home/pi/data, but you can change it if you prefer.
+Be sure to add ownership changes (uid, gid) to the line options or the data writing modules will not have permission to make changes in the mount point.
 When the Pi reboots, the device will mount to /home/pi/data and the log file will be retrievable from most operating systems.